kevin-chalmers/set08103/labs/lab01/README.md

 sudo apt install docker
 ```

 For Windows, use the installation instructions found [here](https://docs.docker.com/docker-for-windows/install/).
-For Mac OS X the install instructions are [here](https://docs.docker.com/docker-for-mac/install/).
+For Mac OS X the install instructions are [here](https://docs.docker.com/docker-for-mac/install/).  **Ensure that the Docker service has started**.
+See the relevant instructions.
+On some systems, Docker is not running at the start.

 To test that Docker has been installed correctly, run the following command from the shell: